gvellut/gpx2exif/README.md

 ~$ gpx2exif image --help
 Usage: gpx2exif image [OPTIONS] GPX_FILE IMAGE_FILE_OR_DIR

-  Add GPS EXIF tags to local images based on a GPX fie
+  Add GPS EXIF tags to local images based on a GPX file

 Options:
   -d, --delta TEXT                Time shift to apply to the photo times to
-                                  match the date in GPX (see documentation for format). [default: no shift]
+                                  match the date in GPX (see documentation for format).
+Multiple possible.[default: no
+                                  shift]

+  -d, --delta-tz TEXT             Time zone offset to apply to the photo times
+                                  to match the date in GPX (see documentation for format).
+If present, assumes --ignore-
+                                  offset. [default: no shift (timezone of the image if present)]

   -t, --tolerance TEXT            Tolerance if time of the photo is not inside
                                   the time range of the GPX track. (default: